rebelsky/csc151/outlines/overviews/io.md

-* Models of input.
-* Reading individual characters.
+* Simple output in Scheme.
+* Using output to trace program behavior.
-* Generalized input: Reading lines.
+* Reading lines of text with `read-line`.
-* Reading Scheme values.
+* Reading Scheme values with `read`.
+* Side effects.